moonbeam-foundation/xcm-sdk/mkdocs/docs/example-usage-mrl.md

 Much like in XCM, to transfer an asset from one chain to another, you'll need to first build the transfer data, which defines the asset to be transferred, the source chain and address, the destination chain and address, and the associated signer for the transaction.
 Building the transfer data is the first step; in the next section, you'll learn how to use it to actually transfer the asset.

 <!-- TODO mjm reference redeem -->
-In MRL transfers, the assets must be redeemed in the destination chain before they can be used by the destination address.
+In MRL transfers, the assets must be redeemed in the destination chain of the bridge.
 This can be done automatically by a relayer or manually by the user.
 For manual redemtions, the SDK also provides a `redeem` function that can be used after the transaction is completed.
 It will be explained in a following section.

 In this guide, we'll show you first how to build the transfer data if you already know the route you want to use and don't need chain or asset information.
 Then, we'll show you how to build the transfer data if you need to retrieve the list of supported assets and chains for a given asset, which is useful if you're building a UI to allow users to select the asset, source, and destination chains.